The Big Debate: Are trusts required by SA law to pay interest on any outstanding loans to SA lenders?

 What happens if interest is charged?

 Where the South African lender charges interest on the loan, the interest payable by the trust, whether actually paid or not, is income accruing to the lender.
 This interest income is subject to income tax in South Africa.

-Assuming a loan of £10m and an interest rate equal to the repo rate + 1% (the same as the official rate of interest), the interest income for the year would be as follows:
+Assuming a loan of £10m and a market-related rate of interest of 4.5%, the interest income for the year would be as follows:

 £10 000 000 x 4.5% = 450 000